Stunning Waterfalls in the Gold Coast Hinterland

 Twin Falls

 Twin Falls Springbrook National Park comprises two falls cascading down into three different rock pools.
-The best place to view Twin Falls, the sheer walls of the canyon beneath, and the ocean beyond, is from Canyon Lookout.
-This viewing platform is very close to the car park and is the starting point for the 4-kilometre track of Twin Falls Circuit.
+Make your way to Canyon Lookout, it’s the best place to view Twin Falls, as you can see the sheer walls of the canyon beneath, and the ocean beyond.

 The walk to the falls will take you across streams, through rock clefts and subtropical rainforest.
 You can walk behind two cascading waterfalls when you reach the forest floor.
 The perfect spot to cool off in the rock pool on a hot summer day.

 Afterwards, grab a cold drink and a snack amongst the beautiful birds in the gardens of Rosellas At Springbrook cafe.
 The cafe is located directly across from Canyon Lookout at Twin Falls, Springbrook National Park.
+If anyone in your group is not up for the walk leave them here with a coffee!

 Where: 40-kilometre drive from the Gold Coast on Springbrook Road or 105-kilometres from Brisbane.